convexset/meteor-three-way/README.md

 <input name="name" data-bind="value#donotupdateon-input: name">
 <input name="comment" data-bind="value#throttle-1000: name">
 ```
 By default, `value` bindings update the view model on `change` and `input`.
-But the latter can be suppressed with a `donotchangeon-input` option.
+But the latter can be suppressed with a `donotupdateon-input` option.
 In the first example, the view model is only updated on `change` such as a loss of focus after a change is made.

 For the `comment` input element, updates can happen as one is typing (due to updates being made on `input`), however, those updates to the view model are [throttled](http://underscorejs.org/#throttle) with a 1 second interval.